 Who is Jaylen Waddle's Mom?

-Waddle chose to join Nick Saban and the Alabama Crimson Tide, despite offers from various programs such as Oregon, Florida State and TCU, among others.
+Waddle chose to join Nick Saban and the Alabama Crimson Tide, despite offers from various programs such as Oregon, Florida State, LSU, and TCU, among others.

-His mother, Iesha Redmon, has long been his biggest fan, but she isn’t afraid to tell her son when he messed up.
-She made that crystal clear after one particular play during the 2019 season.
+Jaylen Waddle's mother has long been his biggest fan, but she isn't afraid to tell her son when he messed up.
+The matriarch of Jaylen Waddle's parents made that crystal clear after one particular play during the 2019 season.

 His mother saw the play, and had some jokes for her son, though Waddle insisted she was also being serious while scolding him for not scoring.

-Despite his mother’s criticism, Waddle was renowned as an elite threat as a punt returner, so much so that former Tennessee head coach Jeremy Pruitt joked the Vols might run onside kicks to avoid putting the ball in his hands.
+Despite his mother's criticism, Waddle was renowned as an elite threat as a punt returner, so much so that former Tennessee head coach Jeremy Pruitt joked the Vols might run onside kicks to avoid putting the ball in the American football player's hands.